 Dolly Varden's mineral exploration efforts are focused in the Golden Triangle region of northwestern British Columbia.
-As of the date of this AIF, the Company holds a 100% interest in the Kitsault Valley Project (the combined Homestake Ridge Project and Dolly Varden Project), among the largest high-grade, undeveloped precious metal assets in Western Canada with a combined mineral resource base of 34.7 million ounces of silver and 166,000 ounces of gold, both in the indicated category, and 29.2 million ounces of silver and 817,000 ounces of gold, both in the Inferred category (see "Table 4.1" below for details regarding the mineral resource base at the Kitsault Valley Project, including tonnes and grade for each category).
+The Company holds a 100% interest in the Kitsault Valley Project (the combined Homestake Ridge Project and Dolly Varden Project), among the largest high-grade, undeveloped precious metal assets in Western Canada with a combined mineral resource base of 34.7 million ounces of silver and 166,000 ounces of gold, both in the indicated category, and 29.2 million ounces of silver and 817,000 ounces of gold, both in the Inferred category (see "Table 4.1" in the AIF for details regarding the mineral resource base at the Kitsault Valley Project, including tonnes and grade for each category).
 The Company also holds the nearby Big Bulk copper-gold property.
 These projects are considered to be highly prospective for hosting high-grade precious metal deposits.